randsleadershipslack/documents-and-resources/code-of-conduct.md

 A call for new Administrators’ process kicks off the September before the end of term date for Administrators.

-You can contact them directly or post your questions or concerns in the #rands-admins channel.
+You can contact them directly or post your questions or concerns in the #rls-admins channel.

 ## Administrator Information Access